SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 The following links are for your convenience.
 Before you launch the Quick Start, please review the architecture, configuration, network security, and other considerations discussed in this guide.

-If you have an AWS account and you’re already familiar with AWS services and Cloudera, you can launch the Quick Start to deploy Cloudera EDH into a new virtual private cloud (VPC) in your AWS account.
+* If you have an AWS account and you’re already familiar with AWS services and Solace message router HA, you can launch the Quick Start to deploy Solace into a new virtual private cloud (VPC) in your AWS account.
 The deployment takes approximately 30 minutes.
-If you’re new to AWS or Cloudera, please review the implementation details and follow the step-by-step instructions provided later in this guide to launch the Quick Start.
+If you’re new to AWS or Solace Message Router, please review the implementation details and follow the step-by-step instructions.[TODO]

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1-2#/stacks/new?stackName=Solace-HA&templateURL=https://raw.githubusercontent.com/KenBarr/solace-aws-ha-quickstart/master/templates/solace-master.template" target="_blank">
     <img src="https://raw.githubusercontent.com/KenBarr/solace-aws-ha-quickstart/master/images/launch-button-new.png"/>